-This might even be a good idea for everyone as certain minerals have been depleted in the soil where we used to get them through food, as well as our diets have, so much so, shifting from natural whole food to more processed and refined foods containing lower content of minerals and our bodies actually needed higher amounts to process these food stuffs.
+This might even be a good idea for everyone as certain minerals have been depleted in the soil where we used to get them through food, as well as our diets have from a natural whole food diet to more processed and refined foods containing lower content of minerals and our bodies actually needed higher amounts to process these types food stuffs.

 Electrolyte are essential minerals that can be replaced naturally.
 The major electrolytes in the body include: sodium, potassium, chloride, calcium, magnesium, bicarbonate, phosphate and sulfate.